Skip to main content

 • Importantly, neither fat, muscle nor bone was targeted directly by our geropeptides.
 The improvement in body composition occurred on its own, after addressing the aging-specific targets via the MMP in the mitochondria which, among other things, leads to elimination of senescent cells throughout the body thus reducing the inflammaging caused by the SASP.

-• Eos’s geropeptides work synergistically with semaglutide (“SMG”), acting at the Inner Mitochondrial Membrane to increase the MMP (Δψm) that decreases with age in all living organisms.
+• Eos’s MitoXcel geropeptides work synergistically with semaglutide (“SMG”), acting at the Inner Mitochondrial Membrane to increase the MMP (Δψm) that decreases with age in all living organisms.

 • In addition to its activity against GLP-1, SMG also acts at the Inner Mitochondrial Membrane to slightly increase the MMP.